vrai-group/guided-infant-generation/README.md

 # Usage

 ## dataset
-In order to use the framework you have the possibility to define your own dataset, containing depth images of size [96,128,1].
+In order to use the framework you have the possibility to define your own dataset, containing depth images of 16 bit and 8 bit of size hegth=480, width=640.
 Each defined dataset must be placed in the <i>data</i> directory and comply with naming rules.
 For more information, you can refer to the README in the <i>data/REAMDE.md</i> folder.

 In addition, you can download the MINI-RGBD dataset.